 Today is the first in a trio of blogs to celebrate LGBT+ History Month.
 Paul M. Hunneyball, Associate Editor of the House of Lords 1604-1629 project, kicks off with a sequel to his blog from last LGBTHM, ‘James I and his favourites: sex and power at the Jacobean Court’.
-In this new blog he explores the evolution of the duke of Buckingham’s position at court in the 1610s and 1620s and explores the intricacies of his relationship with James I…
+In this new blog he explores the evolution of the duke of Buckingham’s position at court in the 1610s and 1620s, and the intricacies of his relationship with James I…

 George Villiers, 1st duke of Buckingham, is probably best known today for his decade-long liaison with James I. However, in historical terms he is equally notable for being the principal court favourite of two successive monarchs, James and his son Charles I, an unparalleled feat in Europe during that era.
 When one considers the very different nature of his relationships with the two kings, Buckingham’s achievement seems all the more remarkable.
 He initially rose to prominence because the homosexual James found him physically and emotionally appealing, and this remained the vital consideration which sustained their affair.
 Charles, in marked contrast to his father, shared the conventional homophobic prejudices of his time, disapproved of James’s gay dalliances, and at first took an intense dislike to Buckingham.
 The role that the duke eventually assumed with him was that of confidante, indispensable adviser, and chief minister.
 The emotionally reserved Charles developed a deep and unshakeable affection for the duke, but their friendship was firmly platonic in character.
-The fact that Buckingham was able to affect this transition so successfully raises some interesting questions about the true nature of his relationship with James.
+The fact that Buckingham was able to effect this transition so successfully raises some interesting questions about the true nature of his relationship with James.

 At the Jacobean court, rival factions openly sought influence with the king by promoting handsome young men whom they hoped would gain his favour.
 Buckingham himself began his court career as the client of George Abbot, archbishop of Canterbury and William Herbert, 3rd earl of Pembroke, who exploited his charms to displace the previous royal favourite, Robert Carr, earl of Somerset.
 The young Villiers, who had reportedly come to court in search of an advantageous marriage, took to his new role with aplomb.
 According to Godfrey Goodman, later bishop of Gloucester, ‘he was the handsomest bodied man in England; his limbs so well compacted, and his conversation so pleasing, and of so sweet a disposition’ (G. Goodman, Court of King James the First, i.
 225-6).
 Another observer, Sir Simonds D’Ewes, found him ‘full of delicacy and handsome features; yea, his hands and face seemed to me, especially, effeminate and curious’ (J.O.
 Halliwell (ed.), Autobiography and Correspondence of Sir Simonds D’Ewes, i.
 166-7).